OctopusDeploy/blog/blog/2023-11/github-seamless-integration/index.md

 Today, GitHub credentials are configured in Octopus, allowing Octopus to commit changes to the deployment process to the GitHub repository.
 With the Octopus Deploy GitHub App installed in your organization, Octopus Deploy will be able to access approved repositories with requiring credentials.

-The Octopus Deploy GitHub App will also form the foundation for other opportunities for features unlocking closer integration between Octopus Deploy and GitHub.
+The Octopus Deploy GitHub App will also form the foundation for future features unlocking closer integration between Octopus Deploy and GitHub, allowing Octopus to take action based on events in GitHub and see GitHub data such as commits, branches, pull requests, etc.

 ## Summary